department-of-veterans-affairs/vets-website/content/pages/families-caregivers/social-work-services.md

 **If you're not enrolled in the VA health care program, or if you haven't yet received care through VA**, you can call your nearest VA health facility and ask to be connected to a social worker.<br>
 [Find contact information for your local VA health care facility](/facilities).

+### Can a social worker help me or the Veteran or Servicemember I'm caring for through a crisis situation?

+Yes.
+Your social worker can help to counsel you through the crisis.
+Then, they can help you apply for programs and services through VA and in your community to meet your long-term needs.
+This may include connecting you with local food banks, homeless shelter, faith-based organizations, and other resources in your community.

+### What if I don't know know what I need, but just think I need help?

+That's 100% okay.
+We're here to help you figure out what's wrong, and how we can help.

 ### What will happen when I meet with my VA social worker?